kvarak/dnd/docs/_Folk/aasimar.md

 - **Age**.
 Aasimar mature at the same rate as humans but live a few years longer.

 - **Speed**.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Low-light Vision**.
 Blessed with a radiant soul, your vision enhances even the smallest light.
-You can see in dim light as if it were bright light, and an additional 30 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light, and an additional 30 ft into darkness as if it were dim light.

 - **Celestial Resistance**.
 You have resistance to necrotic and radiant damage.

 - **Aasimar features**.
-Roll twice on the <a href="#internal-features">special feature</a> and <a href="#internal-appearance">special appearance</a> tables below.
+Roll twice on the <a href="#internal-features">special feature</a> table and once on the <a href="#internal-appearance">special appearance</a> table.

 - **Language**.
 You know Common and Celestial.